 Bleeding ABS Brake Systems

 A New Battery - Most people never think about replacing their battery until their car won't start.
-The average life of a lead-acid wet cell car battery is only about three years in hot climates, and four to five years otherwise.
+The average life of a lead-acid wet cell car battery is only about three years in hot climates, and four to five years in moderate climates.
 Absorbent glass mat (AGM) batteries are somewhat better, and often last a year or two longer than a wet cell battery.
-Even so, all car batteries eventually reach the end of the road and have to be replaced.
-So if your battery is more than five years old, better think about replacing it before it dies.
-That can save you the hassle and expense of a break down and a service call.
+But all car batteries have a limited service life and eventually reach the end of the road and have to be replaced.
+So if your battery is more than four or five years old, you are driving on borrowed time.
+Consider replacing your old battery before it dies.
+A new battery willtypically cost you $100 to $150, but it can save you the hassle and expense of a break down and service call.

 Battery Safety & Jump Starting